Flowmeter solves cooling tower water problem at Honolulu waste-to-energy facility

 The accuracy of the flowmeter is important because the plant operator Covanta could face substantial fines if the facility exceeds its daily water permitted use limit.
 In addition, the H-POWER facility is a green technology waste-to-energy facility where every effort has been made to ensure that processes minimally impact the environment.

 The “caprock” type well refers to a geologic structure in which a hard, resistant sedimentary layer of rock overlays weaker rock and traps the aquifer below it.
-At the H-POWER facility, a caprock well is drilled through this hard rock layer to access the brackish, non-potable water in the underlying aquifer, which serves as the plant’s water supply and reinjection point for its cooling processes.
+At the H-POWER facility, a caprock well is drilled through this hard rock layer to access the brackish water—non-potable, salinated water—in the underlying aquifer, which serves as the plant’s water supply and reinjection point for its cooling processes.

 Cooling towers are utilized in power generation plants to dissipate heat.
 With makeup water, they convert waste heat into evaporated water in the plant atmosphere, relying on plant air circulation to perform the cooling.
 The waste blowdown water from the cooling tower operations at the H-POWER Plant then is transported via a 12-in. line for reinjection into the caprock well to eliminate any waste.